-Precision farming is one of the ways to accelerate transition to regenerative agriculture.
-Agricultural practices with sensors can be adapted by farmers to optimize their production with a lower environmental impact.
+Precision farming is one way to accelerate the transition to regenerative agriculture.
+Agricultural practices with scanners can be adapted by farmers to optimize their production, while ensuring a lower environmental impact and reduced carbon footprint.

 In collaboration with Agrocares

 The transition to regenerative agriculture can be done in different stages.
 Mineral fertilization has an impact on the soil and it can be better controlled thanks to the use of scanners.

 During this project, technicians used near-infrared (NIR) scanners to create management maps showing soil composition, seeding, herbicides and nutrients that are useful for the farmers.
 Mineral inputs for crops can therefore be optimised based on the insights provided by the soil scanners during the soil treatment plan.
 Additionally, optimisation of mineral inputs ensures protection of water resources by reducing leaching into ground or surface water.
 Scanners are also used for monitoring the crop during the growing season.
 The project expects to see a reduction in GHG emissions as a result of these best practices.
 Further project results will be available soon.

 Soil scanner techniques can be used on farms worldwide to create tailored action plans for farmers.
 Using scanners provides complete and precise insights on soil health, which helps with planning optimal agricultural practices.

 Please login to access more information on this best practice.

 Additional fat in ration to increase milk yield and quality, Romania

 Why does it matter?
 A cow’s diet forms the foundation of a cow’s health.
 It is important to adjust a cow’s diet to ensure healthier cows and to improve milk performance.
 How did we solve […]

 Precision fertilization and soil health, Spain